When you married

 - How will you divide your property and assets?

 - What happens to any shared debt, such as the mortgage on your home?

-- Who will get the house?
+- Who gets the house?

-- Who will have custody/visitation?
+- Who will have custody of any minor children?

 The Modern Trend